-I am a third year PhD student from Hong Kong.
+I am a final year PhD student.
 I did my undergraduate and MPhil study previously in the University of Hong Kong.

 I study the history of death in nineteenth-century British colonial China.
 During my MPhil, I have written a thesis on how death was managed in colonial Hong Kong from 1841 to 1913.
 My current research focuses on history of death from an emotional perspective, exploring emotional expressions to death in multiple British colonial settings in nineteenth-century China.
 I explore how emotions of death were expressed and discussed in a context where cultural norms were actively contending.
 This includes looking into emotional expressions from both the public collective and private individual perspective.

 Supervisors: Dr. Song-Chuan Chen and Dr. Robert Fletcher